barbazul/1kfa/mod_guide_player.md

  * use a move to dictate another player's character's action
    - eg, by using mind control magic

-Green token cards do not generate green tokens, Critical Success cards cannot be used to go up levels, and the *defender* gets to say what the result was.
+XP cards do not generate experience points, Critical Success cards cannot be used to go up levels, and the *defender* gets to say what the result was.